 As Christians, we believe God made us as inherently creative beings--whether that's paint on a canvas or typing on a keyboard.
 This creativity is especially relevant when applying computing science to real world problems.
 What problem do you see in the world that could be solved using new technology?

-As all things of God’s creation are good, creation is also affected by the fall of humankind and therefore can be perverted.
-This is especially and obviously true of humankind itself.
-One area the computing science department is working to address is the redemption of the academic discipline of computing science.
-The challenge is to discern what is inherently praiseworthy or reflective of God’s glory not only in the general academic discipline of computing science but also in the specific subdisciplines of computing science (e.g., data structures, computer networks, database management systems, computer graphics).
+One area the computing science department focuses on is the redemption of the academic discipline of computing science.
+We challenge ourselves to discern what is praiseworthy or reflective of God’s glory, not only in the general academic discipline of computing science, but also in the specific sub-disciplines (e.g., data structures, computer networks, database management systems, computer graphics).